facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 Lastly, all MINDE Chroma Reduction methods allow the setting of the JND.
 The default is usually specific to the
-perceptual space being used, but it should be noted that while a lower JND will give you a theoretically better value,
+perceptual space being used, but it should be noted that while a lower JND will give you a closer value to the gamut
-some color spaces have quirks due to their unique geometric shape.
-Consider the color `#!color color(display-p3 1 1 0)`.
+while holding lightness and hue constant, some color spaces have quirks due to their unique geometric shape.
+Consider
-If we were to gamut map it in LCh with a very low JND, we can see that the odd shape of LCh can cause us to get a very
+the color `#!color color(display-p3 1 1 0)`.
+If we were to gamut map it in CIELCh with a very low JND, we can see that
-desaturated color.
-By using the default JND of 2 for LCh, the fuzziness of the MINDE will catch the more saturated
+the odd shape of CIELCh in the yellow region can cause us to get a very desaturated color.
+By using the default JND of 2
-yellow.
-This isn't a problem in OkLCh, but it has its own quirks as well.
+for CIELCh, the MINDE logic will catch the more saturated yellow before it reduces chroma all the way to the gamut
+surface.
+Such geometric quirks aren't present in all color spaces, so a space like OkLCh likely benefits less from this
+logic.

 /// tab | JND 0
 ![JND 0](images/jnd-0.png)